Supernatural (American TV series): Cast and characters

 Season 4 introduces Chuck Shurley as one of God's prophets portrayed by Rob Benedict.
 Later in season 11, it is revealed that Chuck is God masquerading under the guise of a human to allow angels and mankind free will.
 In season 15, it is revealed that Chuck is manipulating events in the lives of the Winchesters and their allies for his own perverse amusement and entertainment.

 Season 10 introduces the antagonistic witch Rowena MacLeod (portrayed by Ruth Connell), who is later revealed to be the mother of Crowley, who was previously named Fergus.
 Rowena returns as a sometime ally of the Winchesters throughout seasons 11 to 15, making her one of the long-standing female characters to exist on the show.
 Rowena's antagonistic and unpredictable nature is redeemable by her sacrifice in season 15 to close hell's portal opened by Chuck.

 Season 11 introduces Amara / The Darkness, portrayed by Emily Swallow.
 The Darkness would later on go on to become an antagonist after being released from imprisonment once the Mark of Cain is broken.
 The Mark was a seal that kept the Darkness imprisoned in order for God's creation and humanity to survive.
 Later, it is revealed that the Darkness is a sibling of God.

 Season 13 introduces a Nephilim, Jack Kline portrayed by Alexander Calvert as the son of Lucifer.
-Jack would later on become a member of the Winchester family and an important ally in rescuing the people of Apocalypse World (a world without Winchesters to prevent the endtimes) and defeating Apocalypse World, archangel Michael.
+Jack would later on become a member of the Winchester family and an important ally in rescuing the people of Apocalypse World (a world without Winchesters to prevent the endtimes) and defeating that world's version of archangel Michael.
 Jack would go on to be killed by God as part of Chuck's plan only to be resurrected by Billie, a reaper who is a newly turned replacement for Death.

 Because the show focuses mainly on the two Winchester brothers, the writers realized that viewers would know that the characters are not in danger of being permanently killed.
 To fix this, the staff often writes in guest characters to give tension to the episode, occasionally having them die.